isc-projects/stork/doc/user/install.rst

     # Users that belong to stork-users group, but do not belong to either stork-super-admin, stork-admin or stork-read-only group will log in to Stork
     # but they will be assigned no Stork role, and will receive error messages if they try to use Stork.

-Since in the example a reverse proxy is used, you have to configure the web server to pass the OIDC related requests to Stork server API.
-Considering that NGINX is used the configuration snippet may look like:
+Since in the example a reverse proxy is used, you have to configure the web server to pass the OIDC-related requests to Stork server API.
+Considering that NGINX is used, the configuration snippet may look like:

 .. code-block::